troychaplin/block-accessibility-checks/docs/example-block.md

 2. Create a new testimonial block
 3. Leave required fields empty - you should see validation errors
 4. Fill in the fields - errors should disappear
-5. Check that both editor and PHP validation work consistently
+5. Check that editor validation provides real-time feedback

 For more details on the validation system architecture, see [developer-api.md](developer-api.md).